-Located in the more industrial section of Williamsburg, this large venue hosts big dance parties that often feature theatrical and acrobatic elements on its main stage.
+Located in the more industrial section of East Williamsburg, this large venue hosts big dance parties that often feature theatrical and acrobatic elements on its main stage.
 You’ll find a more artsy queer aesthetic here—the crowd and their outfits can be outré, but with a welcoming anything-goes vibe.

 The sister bar of nearby mothership Metropolitan, Macri Park is a smaller, cozier space.
 It’s got red velvety wallpaper, low lighting and some out-there drag shows starring local talents like Misty Meaner, Ruby Roo and Sassy Frass.
 Out back, there’s a lively patio with picnic tables framed by a semi-ironic white picket fence.

 With inventive astrological-themed cocktails and decor by local artists, Mood Ring reflects the artistic creativity and gender fluidity of the Bushwick scene.
 The crowd at this colorful space tends to be a sampling of artists and students who identify across the gender spectrum, with some serious dancing in the back room going down on weekend nights.